Installing conda

 Avoiding the spaghetti installation

 Many ways to install Python and Python packages have been developed over the years, and not all of them are compatible with each other.
 Scikit-HEP supports users of the two major systems: (a) pip with virtual environments and (b) conda-forge.
 For a newcomer, conda-forge is usually the simplest and most reliable way to get started, so we describe that.
-Also, we describe how to replace conda with mamba because it is the fastest way to install packages into that environment.

 This page is for everyone, but especially newcomers to Python or package management.
 If, for instance, you’re having trouble installing Scikit-HEP packages—e.g. pip install fails with an error or you get an ImportError/ModuleNotFoundError after you think you’ve installed it—then this page is for you.